darksworm/imgsel-qt/README.md

 ### The workflow

-1. Open imgsel (preferably, bind it to a hotkey)
+1. Open emojigun (preferably, bind it to a hotkey)
 2. Search for image by name, by typing it
 3. Select the image with arrow keys
 4. Press return to copy the image to your clipboard